 It gets trickier when siblings, close friends, or cousins are curious about each other’s genitals.
-This “doctor play” is totally normal, and if you can supervise it to make sure it’s safe, there’s no problem with allowing it.
+This “doctor play” is totally normal, and if you can supervise it to make sure it’s safe, you might choose to allow it.
+Some cultures do.

 One of the simplest ways to prevent sexual abuse is to teach your child to have strong body boundaries about their private parts…and that includes discouraging their natural impulse to share their genitals with one another.